The goal is where we want to be. The objectives are the steps needed to get there.

 In 2001 Anderson and Krathwohl published a revised version of Bloom’s Taxonomy that reflected what has been learned in the forty or so years since it was first published.
 In summary, the changes reflect more outcome-focused modern education objectives and include switching the names of the levels from nouns to active verbs.
 The two highest levels have also been changed with the pinnacle level now being ‘create’.
 The revised levels are: Remember, Understand, Apply, Analyze, Evaluate and Create.
 View CELT’s Revised Bloom’s Taxonomy webpage.

 Applying Bloom’s Taxonomy to Learning Objectives

-Effective learning objectives need to be observable and/or measureable, and using action verbs is a way to achieve this.
-Verbs such as “identify”, “argue,” or “construct” are more measureable than vague or passive verbs such as “understand” or “be aware of”.
-As you design your course focus on creating clear learning objectives and then use these objectives to guide class assignments, exams and overall course assessment questions.
+Effective learning objectives need to be observable and/or measurable, and using action verbs is a way to achieve this.
+Verbs such as “identify”, “argue,” or “construct” are more measurable than vague or passive verbs such as “understand” or “be aware of”.
+As you design your course focus on creating clear learning objectives and then use these objectives to guide class assignments, exams, and overall course assessment questions.